bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 #### 14) Call SNPs
 ** NGS GATK Tools/Unified Genotyper SNP and indel caller
 - Choose the source for the reference list: History
-- BAM file: Table recalibration result bam
+- BAM file: Table recalibration result bam file
 - Using reference genome: hg19_chr1.fa
 - The minimum phred-scaled confidence threshold at which variants not at 'trigger' track sites should be emitted (and filtered if less than the calling threshold): 10
 - Basic or Advanced GATK options: Advanced